soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [bento](http://www.bentobox.io/) - Everything you need to know about web development.
 Neatly packaged.

 * [Being A Web Developer - Front end standards](http://www.yellowshoe.com.au/standards/) - This little book is to aid a shared understanding of front-end development best practice

+* [Mozilla Webmaker](https://webmaker.org/) - We're a global community dedicated to teaching digital skills and web literacy.
+We explore, tinker and create together to build a web that's open and made by everyone.

 --